Board papers

 Accountability

 Integrity helps foster accountability not only within the board but throughout the organisation as well.
-It's common for board members who act with integrity to take responsibility for their actions and hold themselves and their colleagues accountable for meeting the organisation's targets.
+Board members who act with integrity take responsibility for their actions and hold themselves and their colleagues accountable for meeting the organisation's targets.

 Financial responsibility